Back to top

 Battery

-In the top-right corner of the BATTERY section, enable Recommended battery thresholds to have the service intelligently define battery event thresholds based on an internal statistical model.
 This option is only available once Knox Asset Intelligence has collected enough battery data from your devices.
-If you enable the recommended values and save your changes, the existing threshold values are overridden for all admins in your tenant.
+If you enable the recommended thresholds option, the existing threshold values are overridden for all admins in your tenant.

 Network